Search results for

 Likely because the camera app hasn’t loaded properly.
 Shut down the camera app and restart it.
 Or switch between the front and rear cameras to smooth things out.

-Yes, you can use an Apple Watch to take the picture for you.
-You can also buy a Bluetooth remote control for only a few dollars.
+Yes, you can use an Apple Watch to shoot photos remotely.
+You can also buy a Bluetooth remote control, and these tend to be very cheap.

-From a privacy perspective, you should cover up your iPhone camera.
-Here is one example of an iPhone privacy case.
+From a privacy perspective, you could cover up your iPhone camera.
+Some cases offer camera covers, if you care about this type of stuff.